lab1092/blender-manual_ja/manual/composite_nodes/types/input.rst

 Using the Z value Socket
 ------------------------

-Using the :guilabel:`Z` output socket is crucial in producing realistic images, since items farther away are blurrier (but more on that later).
+Using the *Z* output socket is crucial in producing realistic images, since items farther away are blurrier (but more on that later).

 Imagine a camera hovering over an X-Y plane.
 When looking through the camera at the plane,